Wildfires took everything but their food trucks. So they fed their community.

 They started working on their own business in 2015, before officially launching the Tropic Truck in January 2016.
 They had one small rental truck and about $10,000 in seed money.
 In less than a decade, the couple has grown the business to three vehicles, 10 employees and a calendar packed with events across the Los Angeles area.
 They’ve thought about opening a restaurant but worried about the economics and limitations.

-“We go to places where restaurants cannot go, and that’s what we like,” Nelson said.
+“We go to places where restaurants cannot go, and that’s what we like,” Nelson says.

 When the pandemic hit, the couple discovered another benefit of food trucks: They could keep operating while restaurants were shut down.
 The Tropic Truck had lost its office and events gigs, but Lauren and Nelson were allowed to set up a truck outside the Grocery Outlet on Lake Avenue.
 They placed tables and chairs in the parking lot around the truck.
 Altadena residents came out and supported them.
 It’s how the Saravias survived the pandemic, and they wouldn’t forget it.